-Legal Note: This is not legal advice, but rather guidelines based on the current regulatory activity in the European Union, the United Kingdom (UK), Brazil (BR), and NextRoll’s services.
+Legal Note: This is not legal advice, but rather guidelines based on the current regulatory activity in the European Union, the United Kingdom (UK), Brazil (BR), Canada (CAD), and NextRoll’s services.
 The guidelines may change over time to reflect updated best practices.
 You should consult with your own counsel, privacy professionals, and/or internal resources to determine a comprehensive and appropriate cookie consent solution for your business and your marketing activities.

 The RollWorks platform gives you three different Cookie Consent Banner choices:

 |Use NextRoll's Cookie Consent Banner||🏆 This is our recommended option.
 Deploys automatically.
 Learn more here.|

 |Using a Custom Cookie Consent Banner||Requires approval and can take several days to deploy.|